metalworn/vcard/README.md

 The `/web/php/` directory contains getInfo.php and main.php.

 `main.php` is the script that the user will `$POST` to.
-It collects the QRL address, time submitted, IP add
+It collects the QRL address, time submitted, IP address *(hashed)* and commits it to the mySQL database.

+> At the top of the `main.php` file are user configurable settings that must be configured for the faucet to work.

+See below for configuration details.

+`/web/php/getInfo.php` is used to gather information from the user that submitted the request for QRL.
+This grabs the sub